Health Secretary warns of extensive lockdowns in event of second wave

 Nationwide restrictions cannot be ruled out should England see a spike in coronavirus cases this winter, the Health Secretary has warned.

+Matt Hancock also hinted that restrictions may not be eased over Christmas to avoid an “uptick” in the number of Covid-19 cases.

-Speaking to The Times, Matt Hancock said countries in others parts of the world were already experiencing a second wave, adding it was “a very serious threat”.
+Speaking to The Times, Mr Hancock said countries in others parts of the world were already experiencing a second wave, adding it was “a very serious threat”.

 But he said the UK was managing to keep the number of new cases “flat” through the test and trace system and local lockdowns.